sfomuseum/swift-photogrammetry-render/README.md

 An opinionated Swift package for basic `PhotogrammetrySession` operations to derive 3D models from photographs

+## Background

+For background, please see the [Experiments in Photogrammetry](https://millsfield.sfomuseum.org/blog/2023/11/29/3d/) blog post.

 ## Documentation

 Documentation is incomplete at this time.